camunda/camunda-docs/versioned_docs/version-8.2/apis-tools/web-modeler-api/index.md

   Breaking these links is considered harmless.
 The broken links can be manually removed or restored in Web Modeler.
 This operation is also reversible - simply move the files or folders back to their original location.
 - You will not immediately see a new project you created via the API.
 This is because the project has no collaborators.
-To remedy this, the org owner can activate super user mode and assign collaborators.
+To remedy this, the org owner can activate super-user mode and assign collaborators.

 ## FAQ